Zibanejad, Panarin lead Rangers to 6-4 win over Ducks – KION546

 PANARIN’S POINTS

 Panarin leads the Rangers with 10 points (two goals, eight assists) and has scored in all four games.
-Panarin’s eight assists through four games are the most for a Rangers player since Jaromir Jagr had six in 2006-07.
+Panarin’s eight assists tied Rod Gilbert (1976-77) for the most through the first four games and are the most for a Rangers player since Jaromir Jagr had six in 2006-07.

 UP NEXT